Circular saw cutting a timber board on a plywood subfloor with sawdust

 Required when using power saws, nail guns, or impact drivers.

-For handling rough timber, splinter protection.
+For handling rough timber, splinter and abrasion protection (mechanical risks part).
 Remove when operating power saws.

 04 Training & Emergency